siljabl/MDCK-QPI/README.md

 Contains configurations for segmenting and calibrating each dataset

 ## Scripts:
-- preprocessing: scripts for cross-calibrating refractive index measurements (3D QPI) and height measurments (2D QPI), as well as for segmenting and tracking single cells.
+- `preprocessing`: scripts for cross-calibrating refractive index measurements (3D QPI) and height measurments (2D QPI), as well as for segmenting and tracking single cells.
-- analysis:
+- `analysis`:
-- visualization:
+- `visualization`: scripts for making figures
-- utils: helper functions and class definitions for all of the above.
+- `utils`: helper functions and class definitions for all of the above.